About ASSMA · Public project information

 Technical basis of the deployment

-What value it may provide.
+What value it can provide.

 01

-A better understanding of risk and protective factors, and a stronger basis for educational guidance and prevention.
+A better understanding of risk and protective factors and a stronger basis for educational guidance and prevention.

 02